kids-first/kf-lib-data-ingest/docs/source/tutorial/app.rst

-This will instruct the ingest app to load in the development settings, which include authentication configuration for accessing files via the Kids First Study Creator API.
+This will instruct the ingest app to load in the development settings, which include authentication configuration for accessing files via the Kids First Study Creator API, the single source of truth for source data files within the Kids First ecosystem.

 Developing for Kids First
 =========================